spiral/docs/cookbook/golang-library.md

 > Read more about RoadRunner services [here](https://roadrunner.dev/docs/beep-beep-service).

-Build and start your application in order to active the service.
+Build and start your application in order to activate the service.

 ## PHP SDK
 You can invoke newly created service immediately via `Spiral\Goridge\RPC`: